carpentries-lab/metagenomics-analysis/_episodes/07-taxonomic.md

 {: .challenge}

 As we have learned, taxonomic assignation can be attempted before the assembly process.
-In this case we can use fastq files as inputs, in this case the inputs would be files `JP4DASH2120627WATERAMPRESIZED_R1.trim.fastq.gz` and `JP4DASH2120627WATERAMPRESIZED_R2.trim.fastq.gz` which are the outputs of our trimming process.
+In this case we can use FASTQ files as inputs, in this case the inputs would be files `JP4DASH2120627WATERAMPRESIZED_R1.trim.fastq.gz` and `JP4DASH2120627WATERAMPRESIZED_R2.trim.fastq.gz` which are the outputs of our trimming process.
 In this case, the outputs will be two files: the report JP4D_kraken.report and the file JP4D.kraken.